termux-nethunter

 pkg update -y && pkg upgrade -y && pkg install -y curl && curl -fsSLO https://raw.githubusercontent.com/jorexdeveloper/termux-nethunter/main/install-nethunter.sh && bash install-nethunter.sh

-Launch and set up
+Launch and Set Up

-After successful installation, you need to launch the system and make a few set ups.
+After successful installation, you need to launch the system and make a few setups.

-How to launch
+How to Launch

 Launch the system by simply executing the following command.